NVIDIA-Omniverse/extension-contest/README.md

 * [NVIDIA Omniverse Discord](https://forums.developer.nvidia.com/t/omniverse-discord-server-is-live/178422)

 ## Submitting Your Extension
 Below is a high level checklist of what you'll need to do in order to submit your entry.
-You can also check out [this video](https://updateme) for detailed instructions on how to correctly publish your extension.
+You can also check out the [How to Submit](https://www.youtube.com/watch?v=z8khQyHT_44) video for detailed instructions on how to correctly publish your extension.

 ### Prepare
 :heavy_check_mark: Developer & test your extension